BMcCollRevature/BeginningJava/Labs/ReadMe.txt

-Labs are saved into their own folders
+Labs are saved into daily folders